 Dear Dr. Yael: I admired your very appropriate reply to Anonymous about being careful what you say to others (Nishmah Vena’aseh: Think Before Speaking – 6-7).
 I painfully lost a son more than 15 years ago due to a drug overdose.

-Stacy and George walked out of the marriage counselor's office angrier than when they arrived.
-It was their third session and this last fight over his ex-wife wasn't going away.
-The fifty minutes spent embroiled in a detailed account of their battle only fired up their anger – and the counselor's request to remember how much they love each other wasn't helping.
-It would be a week before the next session and both of them were already talking about not coming back.
+Stacy and Michael walked out of the marriage counselor's office angrier than when they arrived.
+It was their third session and this last fight over his ex wife wasn't going away.
+The fifty minutes embroiled in a detailed outline of the battle only fired up their anger and the counselor's request to remember how much they love each other wasn't helping.
+It would be a week before the next session and both of them were already talking about not returning for therapy.

 When was the last time you grabbed a cup of coffee with a friend?
 When did you last make a new friend?
 Chances are, that if you are a mother, the answer is “a long time ago.”
 Research shows that women with children spend an average of five hours per week with friends, whereas before having children women spend an average of fourteen hours with friends.
 This would not be an issue if friendships were not so vital to our health and happiness.